sorbet/sorbet-typed/README.md

 ### Tests

 There's basic support in sorbet-typed for testing of type signatures.
 Right now, you can only have valid usage of your methods in tests.
 This can be used to ensure the type signatures aren't causing typecheck failures on valid code.
-The test file for a gem should be placed at `lib/gem_name/test/gem_name_test.rb`.
+The test file for a gem should be placed at `lib/gem_name/version/gem_name_test.rb`.

-For example, if you wanted to test the signatures for the `validates` method in the Rails gem `activemodel`, you could create a file at `lib/activemodel/test/activemodel_test.rb` like this:
+For example, if you wanted to test the signatures for the `validates` method in all versions of the Rails gem `activemodel`, you could create a file at `lib/activemodel/all/activemodel_test.rb` like this:

 ```ruby
 # typed: true